-- HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
+- OPERATE ONLY WITH DOOR FULLY CLOSED OR FULLY OPEN WITH FIRE SCREEN IN PLACE.
+IF DOOR IS LEFT PARTLY OPEN, GAS AND FLAME MAY BE DRAWN OUT OF THE OPENING, CREATING RISKS FROM BOTH FIRE AND SMOKE. - HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
 CONTACT MAY CAUSE SKIN BURNS.
-GLOVES MAY BE NEEDED FOR INSERT OPERATION. - USING AN INSERT WITH CRACKED OR BROKEN COMPONENTS, SUCH AS GLASS OR FIREBRICKS OR BAFFLES MAY PRODUCE AN UNSAFE CONDITION AND MAY DAMAGE THE INSERT. - OPEN THE AIR CONTROL FULLY BEFORE OPENING THE LOADING DOOR. - THIS INSERT IS NOT DESIGNED TO BE USED WITH THE DOOR OPEN.
-THE DOOR MAY BE OPEN ONLY DURING LIGHTING PROCEDURES OR RELOADING.
-DO NOT LEAVE THE INSERT UNATTENDED WHEN THE DOOR IS SLIGHTLY OPENED DURING IGNITION.
-ALWAYS CLOSE THE DOOR AFTER IGNITION. - NEVER USE GASOLINE, LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START A FIRE IN THIS INSERT.
-KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE INSERT WHILE IT IS IN USE. - DO NOT STORE FUEL WITHIN HEATER MINIMUM INSTALLATION CLEARANCES. - BURN ONLY SEASONED NATURAL FIREWOOD. - DO NOT BURN: - GARBAGE OF ANY KIND, - COAL OR CHARCOAL. - o TREATED, PAINTED OR COATED WOOD, - PLYWOOD OR PARTICLE BOARD, - FINE PAPER, COLORED PAPER OR CARDBOARD, - SALT WATER DRIFTWOOD. - MANUFACTURED LOGS CONTAINING WAX OR CHEMICAL ADDITIVES. - o RAILROAD TIES OR - o LIQUIDS SUCH AS KEROSCENE OR DIESEL FUEL TO START A FIRE. - THIS APPLIANCE SHOULD BE MAINTAINED AND OPERATED AT ALL TIMES IN ACCORDANCE WITH THESE INSTRUCTIONS. - DO NOT ELEVATE THE FIRE BY MEANS OF GRATES, AND IRONS OR OTHER MEANS. - SOME JURISDICTIONS IN THE USA REQUIRE A SUPPLY OF OUTDOOR COMBUSTION AIR FOR THE INSERT.
+GLOVES MAY BE NEEDED FOR INSERT OPERATION. - USING AN INSERT WITH CRACKED OR BROKEN COMPONENTS, SUCH AS GLASS OR FIREBRICKS OR BAFFLES MAY PRODUCE AN UNSAFE CONDITION AND MAY DAMAGE THE INSERT. - OPEN THE AIR CONTROL FULLY BEFORE OPENING THE LOADING DOOR. - THIS INSERT HAS BEEN TESTED FOR USE WITH AN OPEN DOOR IN CONJUNCTION WITH A FIRE SCREEN (AC01315, SOLD SEPARATELY).
+THE DOOR MAY BE OPEN OR FIRE SCREEN REMOVED ONLY DURING LIGHTING PROCEDURES OR RELOADING.
+ALWAYS CLOSE THE DOOR OR PUT BACK THE FIRE SCREEN AFTER IGNITION.
+DO NOT LEAVE THE INSERT UNATTENDED WHEN THE DOOR IS OPENED WITH OR WITHOUT FIRE SCREEN. - NEVER USE GASOLINE, LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START A FIRE IN THIS INSERT.
+KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE INSERT WHILE IT IS IN USE. - DO NOT STORE FUEL WITHIN HEATER MINIMUM INSTALLATION CLEARANCES. - BURN ONLY SEASONED NATURAL FIREWOOD. - DO NOT BURN: - GARBAGE OF ANY KIND, - COAL OR CHARCOAL, - TREATED, PAINTED OR COATED WOOD, - PLYWOOD OR PARTICLE BOARD, - FINE PAPER, COLORED PAPER OR CARDBOARD, - SALT WATER DRIFTWOOD, - MANUFACTURED LOGS CONTAINING WAX OR CHEMICAL ADDITIVES, - RAILROAD TIES OR - LIQUIDS SUCH AS KEROSCENE OR DIESEL FUEL TO START A FIRE. - THIS APPLIANCE SHOULD BE MAINTAINED AND OPERATED AT ALL TIMES IN ACCORDANCE WITH THESE INSTRUCTIONS. - DO NOT ELEVATE THE FIRE BY MEANS OF GRATES, AND IRONS OR OTHER MEANS. - SOME JURISDICTIONS IN THE USA REQUIRE A SUPPLY OF OUTDOOR COMBUSTION AIR FOR THE INSERT.
 IN CANADA, AN OUTDOOR AIR SUPPLY IS NOT REQUIRED, IF A CARBON MONOXIDE (CO) DETECTOR/ALARM IS LOCATED IN THE ROOM IN WHICH THE INSERT IS INSTALLED.
 THE CO DETECTOR WILL PROVIDE WARNING IF FOR ANY REASON THE WOOD INSERT FAILS TO FUNCTION CORRECTLY.
 IF YOU ARE REQUIRED TO INSTALL AN OUTDOOR AIR SUPPLY, WE RECOMMEND THAT YOU ALSO INSTALL A CO DETECTOR/ALARM TO PROVIDE WARNING IF SMOKE SPILLAGE FROM THE INSERT OCCURS.

-2 General Information on Solution 1.8 insert (EB00005)
+2 General Information on Solution 2.3 Insert (EB00013)